296 pp., 6.125 x 9.25, 20 halftones, 1 map, 1 graph, notes, bibl., index

 Free E-Exam Copies

 What makes Chinn's life exceptional is the power that Johnson invested in her, the opportunities the couple's relationship afforded her and her daughters, and their community's tacit acceptance of the family—up to a point.
-When the family left their farm, they faced steep limits: pews at the rear of church, burial in separate graveyards, exclusion from town dances, and more.
-Outliving Chinn, Johnson was ruined politically by his relationship with her, and Myers compellingly demonstrates that it wasn't interracial sex that led to his downfall but his refusal to keep it—and Julia Chinn—behind closed doors.
+When the family left their farm, they faced steep limits: pews at the rear of the church, burial in separate graveyards, exclusion from town dances, and more.
+Johnson’s relationship with Chinn ruined his political career and Myers compellingly demonstrates that it wasn't interracial sex that led to his downfall but his refusal to keep it—and Julia Chinn—behind closed doors.

 About the Author

 Amrita Chakrabarti Myers is the Ruth N. Halls Associate Professor of History and gender studies at Indiana University Bloomington.
 She is the author of Forging Freedom: Black Women and the Pursuit of Liberty in Antebellum Charleston.

 For more information about Amrita Chakrabarti Myers, visit the Author Page.

 "The [fascinating] story of a remarkable woman who experienced freedom and slavery simultaneously . . . .
 Myers has conducted arduous research, and she ably introduces a little-known yet important figure in American history . . . .
 A valuable addition to antebellum history."—Kirkus Reviews

 "Illuminating . . . .
 Myers painstakingly pieces together this long-hidden history.
 The result is a revealing exploration of the intersection of race, gender, power, and property in 18th-century America."—Publishers Weekly